swiftlang/swift/docs/valref.rst

 How This Design Beats Rust/C++/C#/etc.
 ===================================

-* We retain the “easy” zone.
+* Simple programs stay simple.
 Rust has a great low-level memory safety story, but it comes at the expense of ease-of-use.
 You can't learn to use that system effectively without confronting three `kinds`__ of pointer, `named lifetimes`__, `borrowing managed boxes and